-The internet is completely awash with a vast array of IBS treatment options, it’s no surprise that many sufferers find it so overwhelming.
-Hopefully, by the end of this blog you will have a clearer understanding of IBS and will be armed with some simple tips.
+The internet is completely awash with a vast array of IBS treatment options, so it’s no surprise that many sufferers find it overwhelming.
+Hopefully, by the end of this blog you will have a clearer understanding of IBS, the potential therapeutic role of probiotics, and will be armed with some simple tips.

 Irritable Bowel Syndrome or IBS is a common condition that affects the digestive system.
 It causes symptoms like stomach cramps, bloating, diarrhoea and constipation.
 The exact cause is unknown but sufferers report diet, lifestyle and environmental triggers.
 The diagnosis of IBS is given by a medical doctor once all other causes of these symptoms have been ruled out.

 There are endless pages online suggesting various solutions including medications, supplements, herbal remedies and different diets.
-The thing is – all IBS sufferers were not created equal.
+The thing is though, that not all IBS sufferers were created equal - we are all unique.

-Conventional treatment focuses on symptom relief alone, but it is important to identify the underlying cause, and the causes and triggers of IBS can vary greatly!
-But using a combination of three well researched methods IBS is certainly not something you have to live with, and if managed well, you could become symptom-free for good.
+Conventional treatment focuses on symptom relief alone, but it is important to identify the underlying cause, and the causes and triggers of IBS can vary greatly.
+But, IBS is certainly not something you have to live with, and by using a combination of three well researched methods, you could become symptom-free for good.

 The following recommendations are based on the classic 4R protocol favoured by health care practitioners like Nutritional Therapists.
 They will enable you to understand your body, determine your triggers, and keep your gut happy.